Aarni-FangMayer/kayaking-club/frontend/README.md

     ```
 Environment variables (.env) will be added in future updates.

+## 🔗 Backend Integration
+The frontend communicates with the backend REST API for dynamic data management:

+- User Authentication: login, register, role-based access

+- Tours: fetching tour list, booking, canceling

+- Blogs: fetch blogs, add comments, like posts

+- Protected routes: only accessible for authorized users

+The backend server should be running at http://localhost:3001 for full functionality.

 ## 🧩 Architecture & Code Style

 Uses BEM methodology for CSS class naming.